w1th4d/JarPlant/README.md

 ### Test automation

-Most tests reside in `jarplant-lib/src/test` that uses a combination of dummy classes and "live samples" from the other Maven submodules.
+Most tests reside in `jarplant-lib/src/test` that houses a mix of unit tests and end-to-end tests.
+The tests use a combination of dummy classes and "live samples" from the other Maven submodules.
 These submodules are set up to build a proper JAR file and then copy it into the resource folder of the tests.
-See their `pom.xml` files.
+See their `pom.xml` files for details.
 It's a bit out of the ordinary and may generate some warnings in Maven.
 Just make sure to run `mvn package` in the project root before running any tests in isolation.
-If you change anything in the test apps or test implants, then make sure to run `mvn clean` before `mvn package` (or just `mvn clean package` in one go).

 The tests in `jarplant-lib` are a mix of unit tests and end-to-end tests.